marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 Otherwise, use common sense.
 If you’re unsure, read the sentence out loud.
 Where you find yourself taking a breath, use a comma.

+Use a comma after a coordinating conjunction that joins 2 independent clauses.
+This approach is one way to fix comma splices.

+* Yes: I like rock climbing, but I totally dig surfing.

+Use commas before and after nonrestrictive appositive phrases.

+* Yes: Chewbacca, a needy Wookiee, demands lots of attention.

+Don't use commas to separate restrictive appositive phrases.

+* Yes: The rock star, Mick Jagger, has the most famous set of lips.

 #### Dashes and hyphens

 Use a hyphen (-) without spaces on either side to link words into single phrase, or to indicate a span or range.